-We have established an internal sales organization for the sale, marketing and distribution of our Products and our Product Candidates in the U.S. In order to successfully commercialize ZYNRELEF in the EU and EEA, HTX-011 in Canada, and any other products we may develop, we must increase our sales, marketing, distribution and other non-technical capabilities or make arrangements with third parties to perform these services.
+We have established an internal sales organization for the sale, marketing and distribution of our Products and our Product Candidates in the U.S. In order to successfully commercialize ZYNRELEF in Europe, HTX-011 in Canada, and any other products we may develop, we must increase our sales, marketing, distribution and other non-technical capabilities or make arrangements with third parties to perform these services.
 The development of a sales organization to market our Products, our Product Candidates or any other products we may develop, is expensive and time consuming, and we cannot be certain that we will be able to successfully develop this capacity or that this function will execute as expected.
 If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, we may not be able to generate product revenue and our business and results of operations will suffer.

-Our internal sales organization does not have expertise launching products on an international level and, therefore, we may not be able to successfully commercialize our Products and our Product Candidates outside of the U.S. In order to commercialize our Products and our Product Candidates in jurisdictions other than the U.S., we would be required to obtain separate marketing approvals and comply with numerous and varying regulatory requirements in each foreign country.
+Our internal sales and marketing organization is not currently structured or staffed to launch products on an international level and, therefore, we may not be able to successfully commercialize our Products and our Product Candidates outside of the U.S. In order to commercialize our Products and our Product Candidates in jurisdictions other than the U.S., we would be required to obtain separate marketing approvals and comply with numerous and varying regulatory requirements in each foreign country.
 If we decide to seek the assistance of third parties with international expertise to help commercialize our Products and our Product Candidates outside of the U.S., we may not be successful in finding willing third parties and, even if we are able to find willing third parties, they might not be able to successfully obtain the approvals and take the steps needed to commercialize our Products and our Product Candidates.
-If we decide to commercialize our Products or our Product Candidates outside of the upprovals and take the steps needed to commercialize such Products or Product Candidates.
+If we decide to commercialize our Products or our Product Candidates outside of the U.S. without the assistance of third parties with international expertise, it may take longer than expected to obtain the approvals and take the steps needed to commercialize such Products or Product Candidates.
 As a result, we may decide to delay or abandon development efforts in certain markets.
 Any such delay or abandonment may have an adverse effect on the benefits otherwise expected from marketing our Products or our Product Candidates in foreign countries.